Garden sharing: Organization

 Garden sharing arrangements take two main forms.
 The simplest is an agreement between two parties: one supplies the land, the other supplies the labour, and the proceeds are shared.
 In larger collaborations, groups, often neighbours, share garden spaces, labour and the harvest.

 The specifics addressed by a garden sharing agreement are potentially numerous, and the contract itself may be simple or exhaustive.
 Issues to be considered include terms of access, acceptable behavior, and who supplies what as far as gardening equipment and supplies.
 At one end of the scale, a verbal arrangement may be all that is expected.
 However, garden sharing organisations often suggest a written agreement and supply sample contracts.
 Organisers may also interview participants before suggesting a match.

 Garden sharing projects

 The Web is frequently used as a platform for initiating garden sharing arrangements.
-Web sites connecting landowners and growers are generally free and non-commercial.
-Web sites are instituted by a variety of parties, including private individuals, government agencies, and non-profit groups.
+Websites connecting landowners and growers are generally free and non-commercial.
+Websites are instituted by a variety of parties, including private individuals, government agencies, and non-profit groups.